 This website contains a host of information for potential, new and existing members.
 Some of the more important information for those new to cycling is located here for a quick read:

-Members that are not on the Committee are invited to attend and contribute to meetings, normally held on the first Monday of each month in the cbd.
-Further information on the Committee is available here.
+Members that are not on the Boardare invited to attend and contribute to meetings, normally held on the second Monday of each month in the cbd.
+Further information is available here.
 Meeting dates are included on our Events page.